-Since the WN is a collection of clients, the individual configuration scripts and files are also installed and they must be run.
-Please refer to the appropriate chapters in this guide to install and configure the clients.
-This chapter only deals with WN general issues.
+Since the WN is a collection of clients, the individual configuration files are also installed and they must be customized.
+Please refer to the appropriate chapters in this guide to configure the clients.
+All clients are configured automatically as part of the WN configuration.

-15.4.
-WORKER NODE CONFIGURATION
+14.4 WORKER NODE CONFIGURATION

-- 1. Change to the configuration directory: cd /opt/glite/etc/config - 2.
+- 1. Change to the configuration directory: cd/opt/glite/etc/config - 2.
 Copy the configuration file templates from the templates directory cp templates/. - 3.
-Customize the configuration files by replacing the 'changeme' value in all user-defined parameters with the proper value:

-- The file glite-global.cfg.xml contains global configuration values.
-Refer to Table 1 for the values that can be set and section 4.2.3 for the description about the general configuration. - The file glite-rgma-common.cfg.xml contains the common R-GMA configuration values.
+Customize the configuration files by replacing the 'changeme' value in all user-defined parameters with the proper value: - The file glite-global.cfg.xml contains global configuration values.
+Refer to Table 1 for the values that can be set and section 4.3.2 for the description about the general configuration.

+- The file glite-rgma-common.cfg.xml contains the common R-GMA configuration values.
 Refer to Table 4 for the values that can be set and section 6 for the description about the R-GMA common configuration. - The file glite-rgma-client.cfg.xml contains the R-GMA client specific configuration values.
-Refer to Table 6: R-GMA Client Configuration Parameters for the the values that can be set and section 6.3 for the description about the R-GMA client configuration. - The file glite-file-transfer-service-client.cfg.xml contains the File Transfer Service client specific configuration values.
+Refer to Table 6 for the the values that can be set and section 6.3 for the description about the R-GMA client configuration. - The file glite-file-transfer-service-client.cfg.xml contains the File Transfer Service client specific configuration values.
 Refer to Table X for the the values that can be set and section X for the description about the File Transfer Service client configuration. - The file glite-service-discovery.cfg.xml contains the Service Discovery specific configuration values.
 Refer to Table 10 for the the values that can be set and section 7 for the description about the Service Discovery configuration. - The file glite-security-utils.cfg.xml contains the security utils specific configuration values.
 Refer to Table 2 for the list of parameters and section 5 for the description of the security utils. - The file glite-wn.cfg.xml contains the Worker Node specific configuration values.
-Table 16 shows the configuration values that can be set.
+Table 19 shows the configuration values that can be set. - No configuration is required for the DGAS Client

 You will also find one or more instances for the file based service discovery.
 Refer to chapter 7.4 for the details about the configuration and Table 11 for the list of parameters that can be set.

-Parameter Default value Description User-defined Paramete User-defined Parameters voms.voname The names of the VOs that this WN node can serve pool.account.basename The prefix of the set of pool account to be created.
+Parameter Default value Description User-defined Parameters voms.voname The names of the VOs that this WN node can serve pool.account.basename The prefix of the set of pool account to be created.
 Existing pool accounts with this prefix are not recreated pool.account.group The group name of the pool accounts to be used pool.account.number The number of pool accounts to create.
 Each account will be created with a username of the form prefixXXX where prefix is the value of the pool.account.basename parameter.
 If matching pool accounts already exist, they are not recreated.
-The range of values for this parameter is 1-999 data.services Information used for creation of the services.xml (ServiceDiscovery replacement) file.
-This file is used
+The range of values for this parameter is 1-999 Advanced Parameters glite.installer.verbose true Enable verbose output custom.environment [new in version 1.4] <empty></empty> The entries specified in this array parameter are added to the glite environment file as additional export or setenv statements.
+The format of each entry must be key[space]value wn.ServiceList glite-file-transferservice-client